jonathanlurie/thepostworkspace/readme.md

-# MyOctoPost
+# MyPostIo
-This repository contains everything to run TheOctoPost.
+This repository contains everything to run on `thepost.io`.